ilniskan/IDSTestbed_client_connector/readMe.md

 ![Testbed workflow](https://github.com/IlkkaNis/IDSTestbed_client_connector/blob/main/testbedworkflow.png)

-Next the different steps are explained in detail.
+Next the different steps are explained in detail (in this version the Broker part is excluded).

 <b>2.1 Open the swagger API </b>

-- Navigate with your browser to https://*yourURL*:8081/api/docs (Username = "admin", Password = "password")
+- Navigate with your browser to https://*yourURL*:8081/api/docs (Username = "admin", Password = "password") (Tested with Mozilla Firefox, you may need to manually allow entering the website)

 <b>2.2 Send description request message to the data provider connector </b>
 - Navigate to:  _Messaging -> POST /api/ids/description